-With a Web-based utility, it is easy to configure and manage the TL-WA801ND 300Mbps Wireless N Access Point.
+With a Web-based utility, it is easy to configure and manage the AP device.
 The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser, such as Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.

-If you cannot access the web-based configuration page, you can choose the two methods listed below based on your need:
+If you cannot access the web-based configuration page, please refer to T3 in Appendix C: Troubleshooting for help.